gravitymonkey/can_you_git_to_that/README.md

 What's gonna happen?
 Well, first, the app reads `config.txt` and collects and generates a bunch of data about your repo.
 To collect data, it uses <a href="https://github.com/PyGithub/PyGithub">PyGithub</a> to query the Github API (you'll need a Github personal access token, more info below), ultimately moving that data into a Sqlite database in the `output` directory.
 To generate, the app uses an LLM (either OpenAI or Ollama, as configured in `config.txt`) to generate plain-language summaries (of commit diffs) and to classify and tag file changes, and store them in the database.
 The approximate accrued cost of your LLM usage is calculated and show via logging output -- as a reference, to generate the example screenshot above, and processing this repo and it's changes solely using `gpt-4o-mini` (7/2024) via API cost just under $0.04 to process.

-Once this process completes succesfully, the next step is to run `flask --app server run` from the `web` directory, which will serve reports from <a href="http://127.0.0.1:5000">http://127.0.0.1:5000</A>.
+Once this process completes succesfully, the next step is to run `flask --app web.server run -p 5001` in the directory next to the `web` directory, which will serve reports from <a href="http://127.0.0.1:5001">http://127.0.0.1:5001</A>.

 ## Config Details